AppSignal for PHP configuration options

 Description

-resource attribute allows you to filter out any request session data set in the appsignal.request.session_data
+The filter_request_session_data config option allows you to filter out any request session data set in the appsignal.request.session_data span attribute.

 Read more about request session data filtering.